Chris Scruggs

-Chris Scruggs (born Christopher Alan Davies-Scruggs December 16, 1982) is an American singer, songwriter, and multi-instrumentalist who plays a variety of instruments including guitar, steel guitar, bass, mandolin, fiddle, and drums.
+Chris Scruggs (born Christopher Alan Davies-Scruggs December 16, 1982) is an American singer, songwriter, and instrumentalist who plays guitar, steel guitar, bass, mandolin, fiddle, and drums.
 He is the youngest son of songwriter Gary Scruggs and singer/songwriter and producer Gail Davies.
 His paternal grandfather is bluegrass banjo wizard Earl Scruggs and his maternal grandfather is the late country singer Tex Dickerson.